learnk8s/learnk8s.io/src/provision-cloud-resources/content.md

   numNodes: 1
 ```

+The solution is remarkably similar to the AWS service operator, but it _actually_ exists.

-On the plus side, Google deigned Config Connector to work nicely with existing service.
+And, on the plus side, Google deigned Config Connector to work nicely with existing service.

+So you can import pre-existing resources with Config Connector and use them in your cluster.

-If you have an existing Cloud SQL or Cloud Pub/Sub [you can import those in the cluster](https://cloud.google.com/config-connector/docs/how-to/managing-deleting-resources).
+If you have an existing Cloud SQL or Cloud Pub/Sub [you can import those in the cluster](https://cloud.google.com/config-connector/docs/how-to/managing-deleting-resources) too.

 ## Other tools